Beautiful Advice from a Divorced Man after 16 Years of Marriage

 While hardly the benchmark for lasting marriages, there have been some Hollywood marriages which I thought would last (longer than they did anyway), but didn’t.
 For example:

 - Kris and Bruce Jenner (from the Kardashian Klan) after 22 years of marriage.
-(Technically they are only separated not divorced, but the distinction is weak to me.)
-Seeing how they overcame obstacles and grew closer together on hit reality TV show Keeping Up with the Kardashians was sweet to say the least, so it was a little sad when they announced their separation this year (2013).
+Seeing how they overcame obstacles and grew closer together on hit reality TV show Keeping Up with the Kardashians was sweet to say the least, so it was a little sad when they announced their separation in 2013.
+(As it turns out, Bruce is transgender and has since come out as Caitlyn Jenner in 2015.)

 - Heidi Klum and Seal.
 Given that Heidi and Seal were very in love and even made a point to renew their marriage vows every year since they got married, it was surprising to all when they announced their divorce in 2012 after seven years of marriage, citing “irreconcilable differences”.